Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 Another dangerous infection spread by ticks is ehrlichiosis, a bacterial disease transmitted to dogs by the brown dog tick and American dog tick.
 Found throughout the U.S., the brown dog tick typically resides in warmer climates, but is also commonly found indoors.

-Anaplasmosis is also spread by ticks and requires a vet diagnosis and treatment with antibiotics.
-If you want to venture out with your pet, check the CAPC maps for tick-borne disease prevalence in cats and dogs before you go to get a better understanding of what risks may pose a threat to your pet.
+Anaplasmosis is spread by ticks and requires a vet diagnosis and treatment with antibiotics.
+If you want to venture out with your pet, check the CAPC maps for tick-borne disease prevalence in cats and dogs before you leave to get a better understanding of what risks may pose a threat to your pet.*

 Keeping your pet safe from the dangers of ticks doesn’t have to start at the first signs of infection.
 Many owners choose preventive measures to decrease their pet’s chance of hosting ticks.